SoftChef/cdk-iot-security/README.md

     curl https://www.amazontrust.com/repository/AmazonRootCA1.pem > src/demo/jitp/root_ca.cert.pem

+Remember to fill up the AWS IoT Endpoint in the file ```src/demo/jitp/device.js```.
+You can retrieve the endpoint ult with the following command.

+    aws iot describe-endpoint --endpoint-type iot:Data-ATS

 Finally, the device use the certificate to connect to the AWS IoT through MQTT connection.
 We simulate this process with the demostration file.

     node src/demo/jitp/device.js